 “Pfft.
 He wore cheap cologne and had silly hair.
 You can do better.”

 She opened her mouth to argue, then shut it again.
-“You might have a point,” she admitted finally.
+“You might have a point about the hair,” she admitted finally.

 “Cats always have a point,” he said.
 “Now how about those fish’n’chips?”